RocketChat/hubot-rocketchat/README.md

 _meteorurl | the IP and port where Rocket.Chat is running _hubotuser | the bot user's name
 _hubotpassword | the bot user's password
-_roomid | the channel that the bot should join, take a look at the end of your URL while inside a room to get the id
+_roomid | the channel that the bot should join, take a look at the end of your URL while inside a channel to get the id

 We are continually enhancing this adapter, any bot you write should remain compatible as we add capabilities.